DataDog/hiring-engineers/answers.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port='5050')
 ```

-* **Note**: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
-Please only use one or the other.

 * **Bonus Question**: What is the difference between a Service and a Resource?